rage/programming-23/data/part-9/3-encapsulation.md

 Please create a class named `WeatherStation` which is used to store observations about the weather.
 The class should have the following public attributes:

-* a constructor shich takes the name of the station as its argument
+* a constructor which takes the name of the station as its argument
 * a method named `add_observation(observation: str)` which adds an observation as the last entry in a list
 * a method named `latest_observation()` which returns the latest observation added to the list.
 If there are no observations yet, the method should return an _empty string_.
 * a method named `number_of_observations()` which returns the total number of observations added
 * a `__str__` method which returns the name of the station and the total number of observations added as per the example below.

-All variables used to handle data should be encapsulated so they can't be directly accessed.
-It is up to you how you implement the class, as long as the interface is as described above.
+All attributes should be encapsulated, so they can't be directly accessed.
+It is up to you how you implement the class, as long as the public interface is exactly as described above.

 An example of how the class is used: